JochenSunaert/PlotTwist/README.md

 PlotTwist is designed for **2-8 players** for the best experience.
 One device acts as the **"Host"** on a main screen (typically a PC connected to a large display or projector), while other players use their **smartphones** (clients) to join the game and interact.

-**Objective:** Collaboratively create a story and outwit the AI's judgment to score the most points for your team!
+**Objective:** Fight eachother with a original story & give creative answers to outwit the AI's judgment to score the most points for your team, and yourself!

 **Game Flow:**